Instructions for Signing-Up and Updating your SU Alert Account

 Questions or technical problems, contact the Help Desk at 443-334-3000 (campus ext.
 3000) or email firstname.lastname@example.org.

-The SUAlert service is designed for student, faculty, and staff who will be affected directly by an emergency on the University grounds of both campuses, and/or the proximate areas, as well as for emergency closings.
+The SU Alert service is designed for student, faculty, and staff who will be affected directly by an emergency on the University’s campuses as well as for weather-related closings or delays, utility outages, and other events that can affect the opening of the campus for normal daily operations.

 Will my cell phone number be kept confidential?

 Yes.
-Cell phone numbers used in conjunction with the SUAlert service system are not shared or sold to any other systems or services.
+Cell phone numbers used in conjunction with the SU Alert system are not shared or sold to any other systems or services.

-SUAlert text messages will be sent only to alert you to emergency situations in which there is an imminent threat to public safety.
+SU Alert text messages will be sent only to alert you to emergency situations in which there is an imminent threat to public safety, building evacuation, or campus closure or delayed opening.
 The exact number is difficult to predict, but there should be very few.
 You will receive messages within seconds of their transmission.
 If your cell phone is turned off when a text message is sent, you will receive it after you turn your cell phone on, but only if you do so within seven days from the original transmission.

 All you need is a cell phone with text messaging capabilities.
 There is no charge to users for signing up.
 Individual cell phone plans will apply normal charges for the text message.